About Your Stay

 Please don’t feed any of the animals, including the cats, dogs and chickens.
 They are all well fed!

 Farm animals may appear tame and friendly but they can, like all of us, be bad tempered at times.
 Take care particularly when approaching Cows with calves at foot or bullocks.
 Feel free to walk around the immediate farmland (the fields adjoining the farmyard – ask if you’re unsure) but please leave all gates (including those in the yard) as you find them.

-We have left a map of the farm on the kitchen table showing which fields have livestock in them (be aware that this may change during your stay).
+We will provide a map of the farm when you arrive showing which fields have livestock in them (be aware that this may change during your stay).

 Parents Please note: This is a working farm and at certain times of the year there can be a lot of coming and going of agricultural vehicles and equipment.
 There is also sometimes dangerous machinery in barns and around the farm such as balers, hay spinners and trailers.
 Please tell your children NOT to play on machinery and tractors and to avoid playing on or near bales of hay, silage or straw.
 Many thanks.

 There is a fenced and grassed play area opposite The Granary.
-The play equipment is suitable for children up to the age of 13 years.
-The play area is used at your own risk and we ask you to be aware of social distancing whilst using this facility.
+The play equipment is suitable for children up to the age of 11 years.
+The play area is used at your own risk.

 The Pig Shed